aaroninaustin/ld-exp-1/README.md

 Toggle Targeting On then Review and Save.

 Now open http://localhost:3030?ref=starwars in your browser to trigger the experiment.
 You should see users with random keys being to be bucketed into your experiment as you refresh the page.

+To review and see additional information about this exercise take a look at the client.js file which contains all code for deploymeny of the feature flag.